Petro1985/MyFirstRepository/OneMoreFile.md

 another text
 and more
 even more
-and now I'm going to count to ten
+and now I'm going to count to one from ten
+10
+9
+8
+7
+6
+5
+4
+3
+2
 1
-2
-3
-4
-5
-7
-8
-9
-10
-I forgot 6.
-There is no reason to worry, next commit will fix that
+I forgot nothing this time.